 Image acquisition was carried out using the automated confocal imaging system, Cell Voyager CV7000 (Yokogawa, Tokyo, Japan).
-The mitochondrial morphology assay involved a total of 60 fields per well using a $60\times$ water immersion objective lens for improved resolution.
+The mitochondrial morphology assay involved a total of 60 fields per well using a 60× water immersion objective lens for improved resolution.
 Nuclei were imaged utilizing the 405 nm laser, Mitotracker CMXros utilizing the 561 nm laser, and mitotracker DeepRed utilizing the 640nM laser.
-For the translocation assay, a total of 60 fields per well were taken using a $20\times$ objective lens.
-Nuclei were imaged utilizing the 405 nm laser, and mitotracker DeepRed new lens.
-Nuclei were imaged utilizing the 405 nm laser, and mitotracker DeepRed utilizing the 640 nm laser, and mitotracker DeepRed utilizing the 405 nm laser, Parkin-GFP utilizing the 640 nm laser.
+For the translocation assay, a total of 60 fields per well were taken using a 20× objective lens.
+Nuclei were imaged utilizing the 405 nm laser, Parkin-GFP utilizing the 488 nm laser, and mitotracker DeepRed utilizing the 640 nm laser.